We examine the advantages and disadvantages of using online classes to earn your two-year degree.

 Completion rates are also plaguing online courses at most community colleges.
 The New York Times

 reports that many students that enroll in a massive open online course, also known as a MOOC, may never even begin the first assignment for that class, let alone complete the coursework.
-Without the accountability of regular interactions with a professor and other students, some students have difficulty finding the self-discipline necessary to make it successfully through online education.
+Without the accountability of regular interactions with a professor and other students, some students have difficulty finding the self-discipline necessary to make it successful through online education.

 In addition, even when students have the opportunity to interact with professors and peers via online communities, the advantages to that interaction were not the same as with face-to-face relationships.
 Students may feel that they can get to know a professor through these interactions, but they generally have doubts that the professor gets to know them the same way.
 This may be the most compelling reason students prefer a live classroom experience to online coursework in more challenging subjects.

 The New York Times reports that now that professors and college administrators are seeing the benefits to online education

 , the work begins to make this structure more successful for students.
 At San Jose State University, a pilot course presented in partnership with a company known as Udacity have become available to students on the campus, as well as community college and high school students nearby.
 Udacity offers round-the-clock mentors that are available to answer student questions and tutor students through online math courses.

 This TEDTalk looks at the pros and cons of online learning.

 Online mentors typically answer around 30 questions from students every day, dealing specifically with the material the students are currently learning.
 Questions may be answered through live chat, but there are also options for whiteboard use or a live conversation when necessary.
 Although small, the pilot program is showing significant promise in improving completion rates for various courses.